joelsamuelk/Joel-Udacity-Neighborhood-Map/README.md

 To accomplish this project, you must start by defining your initial coordinates which loads the map and finds all the locations within the 100.000 radius.
 In my case, I have used my beautiful City Cape Town and managed to load all universities and college around the city with the coordinates below

- // Cape Town Coordinates to load map
+ //Cape Town Coordinates to load map
  CapeTown = new google.maps.LatLng(-33.9248685, 18.4240553),

 The Map uses a custom loading gif before all locations have been displayed and also it uses svg marker and a cusytom style to match my choosen map theme using the color #02b3e4